-Within the Lesson Plans you will be provided with a lists of ALL the questions included in the Lesson Quiz and/or directions related to the Lesson Assignment.
-You should prepare your answers and/or assignments ahead of time and then enter these answers into the appropriate online quiz or drop box.
+Within each Lesson outlined you will be provided with a lists of ALL the questions in the specific quiz.
+You should prepare your answers ahead of time and then enter these answers into the appropriate online quiz.

-Quizzes/assignments must be completed by the end of the week in which they are assigned.
-You may be able to work ahead on some of these as well.
+Quizzes must be completed by the end of the week in which they are assigned.
+You may be able to work ahead on some of these quizzes as well.

-Extensions on the due dates for quizzes/assignments may be allowed with sufficient reason; however, I reserve the judgment to not grant an extension.
+Extensions on the due dates for quizzes may be allowed with sufficient reason; however, I reserve the judgment to not grant an extension.
 If you anticipate needing extra time it is best to get in touch with me PRIOR to the due date.